Truelove Tours has been supported using public funding by the National Lottery through Arts Council England - www.artscouncil.org.uk

 “I however clearly possess a curiously over-developed feminine side to my psychology which greatly benefits from a chance to come out, express herself creatively and interact with other people.

-“My chosen femme name “Alice” was acquired on the Colchester Goth scene and was born from a love of Lewis Carroll influenced intellectual nonsense and a habit of wearing full petticoated frocks with stripy tights!
+“My chosen femme name “Alice” was acquired on the local Goth scene and was born from a love of Lewis Carroll influenced intellectual nonsense and a habit of wearing full crinoline frocks with stripy tights!

-“Despite working professionally en-femme as a Cabaret Hostess and Comedienne on the Retro, Burlesque and Steampunk circuits, I have yet to write a show specifically addressing the experience of being transgendered, but that like me, is changing...”
+“Despite working professionally en-femme as a Cabaret Hostess and Comedienne on the Retro, Burlesque and Steampunk circuits, I had yet to write a show specifically addressing the experience of being transgendered, but that like me, has changed...”